lisphilar/covid19-sir/.github/ISSUE_TEMPLATE/revise.md

 ---
 ## Summary of request

-## Why required / what will be improved
+## (Optional) Why required / what will be improved

 ## The current Version

-CovsirPhy version I used:
+CovsirPhy version I used: 2.xx.x